karttur/setup-theme-blog/_posts/2018/2018-03-30-setup-professional.markdown

 ### Blog

-The blog page just links to my other blogs, there are no posts linked to the blog page.
+The blog page links to my other blogs, there are no posts linked to the blog page.
+The file <span class='file'>blog/index.md</span> is just compoed of ordinary markdown code with no liquids.